 During a trial session in March 2015 a new charge was brought against him accusing him of “committing the crime of communicating with foreign bodies and providing them with reports that contain many mistakes about the Kingdom”.
 The charge mentions two unnamed Amnesty International reports alleged to contain “incorrect information”.
 The prosecution and the court have ignored Abdulaziz al-Shubaily’s repeated requests to be shown the evidence regarding this charge.

 “It is both absurd and outrageous that communicating with an international human rights organization has been cited as a criminal, ‘terrorist’ offence.
-Abdulaziz al-Shubaily is blatantly being punished for courageously speaking out about rampant human rights violations in Saudi Arabia,” said James Lynch
+Abdulaziz al-Shubaily is blatantly being punished for courageously speaking out about rampant human rights violations in Saudi Arabia,” said Amnesty International press office

 Abdulaziz al-Shubaily refused to recognize the legitimacy of the Specialized Criminal Court which tried and sentenced him.
 He has argued that the Bureau of Investigation and Prosecution which had brought the charges against him falls under the jurisdiction of the Ministry of Interior, which is also known to control the SCC.
 In the past, he and ACPRA have accused the Ministry of Interior of gross and systematic violations of human rights including torture and enforced disappearances.

-“The continuing silence of the international community over the relentless persecution of human rights activists in Saudi Arabia in the recent years is shameful,” said James Lynch.
+“The continuing silence of the international community over the relentless persecution of human rights activists in Saudi Arabia in the recent years is shameful,” said Amnesty International press office.

 “Saudi Arabia’s international allies must press the authorities to end this iron-fist clampdown on civil society, which absurdly is being carried out in the name of counter-terrorism.
 They should also publicly denounce the jailing and persecution of human rights defenders.”